 „I am not sure, when you are so close to the music it is very hard to view it as you would normally listening to music.
 Perhaps the new album is heavier and more direct then the last one that is true, whether or not it is more difficult to listen to I don’t know.
 We try and make everything as memorable as possible.
 All our albums are albums that grow on the listener, this music is not for everyone or instant music so perhaps in another month you will prefer this album, who knows.”

-Has it developed naturally or was it a goal during the songwriting, to create not more such catchy tracks with such great melodies?
+Has the whole developed in natural way - or was it a goal during the songwriting, to create not more such catchy tracks with great melodies?

-The first thing, when I hear the word „Ireland” is the eternal „war” of Catholics against protestants.
-Why this street-fights will never find to an end?
+One of the first things, which come to my mind, when I hear the word Ireland, is the eternal ‚war‘ of Catholics against protestants.

 „It is what most people will ask about.
 It is what you have been seeing on the TV and reading about for years.
 We are an island and we have an island mentality, Ireland can be an insular place where often people do not consider themselves as part of anything such as Europe etc. Ireland’s problems are all that is concerning them.
 The history of the conflict goes back 800 years actually and actually goes beyond religion at this stage.
 It is part of peoples psychological make up.
 I cannot see exactly how it can be resolved, it is too deep in Irish society.”

-People there hate their neighbours in the name of religions?
-One sheer can´t believe it…
+People there hate their own neighbours in the name of religion?
+One may sheer cannot believe it…

 „Like I said it is beyond religion.
 It is something so primal, so deeply rooted within our culture it is very hard to explain and also for someone outside of the country to understand.”

-How much do you feel connected to ancient Heathen beliefs?
+How much do you feel connected with ancient pagan beliefs?

 „I feel connected to a time when mans relation to the elements was more natural.
 I am not a hopeless romantic, there are great lessons to be learnt from our history and our culture and great things there to preserve.
 However I take as I need and live in this age, right here, right now.
 This modern day fast food three minute honour-less culture I feel alien to but there are many great people and great things worth fighting for.
 So we must move into the future with an eye firmly fixed on the past and know our worth and place within the time line.
 My natural relation to the elements are reflected in the natural pantheon of the old Gods.
 I am them, they are me.
 So with that knowledge I move on…”

-In which way do you feel connected to the spirit - shamanic sorcery with nature ingredients for example - of your Irish ancestors?
+In which ways do you feel connected to the spiritual-shamanic sorcery of your Irish ancestors?

 „Druidism interests me of course, however I often see myself in the universal context.
 The names my change but the language is the same … I am interested in religion in general, in forms of occultism, magic, all ancient cultures and belief systems.”

 The long history of Ireland is extremely interesting for many people.
-Do you like or at least accept movies as „Braveheart”, „Highlander” and others of such films?
+Do you like, or at least do you accept movies like „Braveheart”, „Highlander” and others of such?

-Do you get sometimes inspiration for your songs from the tremendous wilderness there?
+Do you get sometimes inspirations for your songs from the tremendous wilderness there?

 „Not in Dublin, it’s a big city but there is plenty enough of Ireland outside to inspire you!”